A webinar introduce the eco-metric, and update prospective users following the latest phase of its development, will take place on 30th April 2019.

 In phase 1 we developed a draft approach (download our webinar).
 In phase 2 we are aiming to finalise the methodology drawing on the expertise of habitats and ecosystem services specialists.
 We are developing a spreadsheet tool for data entry that will allow ‘eco-metric’ calculations to be completed in a simple and easy to use format and are testing the tool in a series of pilot projects across England.

-Clare Warburton; Natural England; 5/12/2018
+Clare Warburton; Natural England; 2nd April 2019

 Watch the first Ecosystems Knowledge Network webinar on Eco-Metric